LaunchCode-Education-Archived/cs50x-live/how-to-take-this-class/README.md

 Every class session will also have some time dedicated to **Office Hours**.
 This is unstructured time where students should work on the week’s assignment.
 Mentors, teaching fellows (TFs), and instructors will be available to answer specific questions.

-The typical class structure within a Module is to have studio and Q&A for the first two classes, and office hours for the third class (and fun for all 3!).
+The typical class structure within a Module is to have Studio and Q&A for the first two classes, and Office Hours for the third class (and fun for all 3!).

 ### Homework
 Outside of class, your homework on a given night (or day) will be some combination of the Problem Set for your current Module, and the Prep Work for an upcoming class.